 - Decorate with natural materials such as evergreen boughs or seasonal plants such as poinsettias.
 Learn how to make a holiday wreath out of old books.
 Click here.

 - Send e-cards.
-Almost 2.65 billion holiday cards are sold in the U.S. every year.
+Almost 2.65 billion holiday cards are sold in the United States every year.
 Cut down on carbon emissions and paper by going electronic.
 You also can look for cards printed on recycled paper with soy-based ink.

 - Recycle!
 Styrofoam makes up 25 percent of waste in landfills and does not break down.
-When incinerated (as in Baltimore), Styrofoam releases over 90 different toxins into the environment.
+When incinerated (as in Baltimore), Styrofoam releases more than 90 different toxins into the environment.
 Reuse Styrofoam for packaging and shipping or drop off at your local recycling center.